23008859/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 **Program:**

 /* Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

+Developed by: ROSHINI S
+RegisterNumber:212223230174
+Department: AIDS
 ```
-/* Program to implement the given logic function and to verify its operations in quartus using Verilog programming. */
 module ex02(a,b,c,d,w,x,y,z,f1,f2);
 input a,b,c,d,w,x,y,z;
 output f1,f2;